-The easy solution is of course to buy and use heat mats.
-Or, why not use the common hack where pots are placed on a kitchen appliance like a refrigerator that generates heat.
+The easy solution is of course to use heat mats.
+Or, why not use the common hack where pots are placed on a kitchen appliance like a refrigerator that generates heat?

-Also, if you see a lot of condensation forming inside the cover or plastic bag, make sure to air the pot once a day and check on water and moisture level.
+Also, if you see a lot of condensation forming inside the cover or plastic bag, make sure to air the pot once a day and check on the water and moisture levels.

-Often, excessive condensation is formed when you over-water and soil is (too) wet.
+Often, excessive condensation is formed when you over-water and the soil is too wet.
 And this is not good.
-You want soil to be evenly moist but not wet.
+You want the soil to be evenly moist but not wet.

-5. Watch for seeds to germinate and sprout first leaves
+5. Watch for seeds to germinate and sprout the first leaves

 Bhut Jolokia seeds take anything from 2-5 weeks to germinate even under perfect conditions.

-When you see first leaves sprouting, remove cover and place seedlings in a spot with at least 8 hours of sunlight.
+When you see the first leaves sprouting, remove the cover and place seedlings in a spot with at least 8 hours of sunlight.

-If you do not have a window sill with 8 hours of natural sunlight, use grow lights and increase time to 10-12 hours per day.
+If you do not have a window sill with 8 hours of natural sunlight, use grow lights and increase time to at least 10-12 hours per day.